hydro-project/hydroflow/docs/docs/dfir/quickstart/setup.md

   is a good way to learn Rust's ownership system and its implications.

-In this book we will be using the Hydroflow template generator, which we recommend as a starting point for your Hydroflow projects.
+In this book we will be using the DFIR template generator, which we recommend as a starting point for your DFIR projects.
 For this purpose you will need to install the `cargo-generate` tool:
 ```bash
 #shell-command-next-line